AndrewChan2022/ikrigretarget/README.md

 global space: in world space or model space, because we does not care about transform outside model, so we choose model space.

-to transform local pose to global pose(model space), only walking the skeleton hierarchy from current joint all the way to root
+to transform local pose to global pose(model space), only walking the skeleton hierarchy from current joint all the way to root.

 denote transform from joint j local space to its parent space: